auth0/docs/articles/migrations/guides/extensibility-node8.md

 ![Runtime toggle options](/media/articles/migrations/node-runtime2.png)

 ::: warning
 Changing the runtime may break your existing Rules, Hooks, and Custom Database/Social Connections.
-We recommend that you first switch to your development tenant, test your setup, and switch to your production tenant only if there are no breaking changes.
+We recommend that you first switch your development tenant to the Node 8 runtime, test your setup, and switch your production tenant only if there are no breaking changes.
 :::

 ## How to ensure a stable migration